 Learn more in our article: Can Nespresso make regular coffee?

 The difference between Nespresso and espresso is mainly in the preparation before brewing.
-Pre-ground coffee is encapsulated in an aluminium Nespresso pod in a Nespresso machine.
+Pre-ground coffee is encapsulated in an aluminum Nespresso pod in a Nespresso machine.
 But for an espresso machine, freshly ground coffee is densely packed into a metal filter basket.
-After this, both machines use pumps to force hot water through the coffee under high pressure to yield similarly small and intensely flavoured shots.
+After this, both machines use pumps to force hot water through the coffee under high pressure to yield similarly small and intensely flavored shots.

 - Breen, K. (2018, June 11).
 Nespresso introduces free coffee pod recycling by mail in Canada.
 Retrieved from https://globalnews.ca/news/4266434/nespresso-coffee-pod-recycling-canada/